Spray

 Setting the compile-time flag

-The process for generating this input file is provided in FuelLib’s tutorial: Exporting GCM Properties for Pele.
+The process for generating this input file is provided in FuelLib’s tutorial: Exporting Properties for Pele.

 An example of using the GCM in Pele is provided in